JiaLin-kaylee/JiaLin-kaylee.github.io/3D_Printer_Journal.md

 **How do these feelings relate to your journey of discovery?**
 These feeling are building up... and stepping out of the norm means instant discovery, so I'm nervous but excited!
-Every time I feel stressed or uncomfortable, I usually end up with really good results and something new to add to my life story.
+Every time I feel stressed or uncomfortable, I usually end up with really good results and something new to add to my story.

 Yay so that's it for now, I will continue adding all my progress I promise!!